 Whilst the drug driving limits are deemed to be zero tolerance limits, they have been set with reference to scientific guidance to allow for accidental consumption such as passive smoking of cannabis.

-The drug driving limits for legal drugs have been set above normal therapeutic doses; therefore if the driver has taken their medication in accordance with usual prescribing instructions then they are unlikely to be over the limit.
-It they have been prescribed a dose which is above the specified limit, then a medical defence will be available to them provided the they have taken their medication in accordance with the prescribing instructions of their medical professional.
+The drug driving limits for legal drugs have been set above normal therapeutic doses; therefore if the you’ve taken your medication in accordance with usual prescribing instructions then you’re unlikely to be over the limit.
+If you have been prescribed a dose which is above the specified limit, then a medical defence will be available to you, provided that you have taken the medication in accordance with the prescribing instructions of your medical professional.

 How long do illegal drugs stay in your system?

 It’s impossible to say with any certainty how long you would need to wait after taking drugs before you’d be deemed under the limit again.
 There are far too many variables.

 The length of time required for a drug to leave your system depends on lots of different factors.
 These factors include the strength and amount of drug taken, the timeframe during which the consumption of the drug took place, and whether the drug was mixed with anything else.
 Other unique individual characteristics also play a crucial factor such as your metabolic rate, height, weight and gender.

 Although bodily absorption rates differ from person to person, it is possible to suggest rough guidelines as to how long illegal drugs typically remain detectable in a person’s system.

 Of the illegal drugs covered by the offence, the typical number of days that traces of a drug will remain in your system for are as follows: